Evexi/Evexi/readme.md

 ##### Put

-This can be used for .json files ONLY.
-The data (second param should be JSON.parse object E.G standard json NON stringify).
-The PUT method will encode the data provided before it stores on the file system and the GET method will decode (if its of type text) before its returned within the callback.
+Put is used solely for .json files.
+The second data param should be JSON.parse object, e.g. standard json NON stringify).
+The PUT method will encode the data provided before it is stored on the file system.
+The GET method will decode (if it’s of type text) before its returned within the callback.
 The response will be a boolean of if the event has been successful or not.

 ````javascript
 window.parent.postMessage(JSON.stringify({action: 'storage.put', name: 'text.json', data: 'my data string'}), '*');